 Brine the Chicken Breasts

 You can make a simple brine for smoked chicken breasts using a quart of warm water, and a quarter cup of kosher salt.
 Stir the water until all of the salt has dissolved, and then let the brine cool.
+Make sure you are using kosher salt, and not table salt.
+The general rule is 1 part table salt is equal to 2 parts Kosher salt.
+If you substitute table salt for this brine use 1/8 cup instead, otherwise your chicken will come out way too salty.

 If you want to upgrade the flavor profile a little bit you can get a product called “Bird Booster“.
 Bird Booster is marketed as an injection product, but it works equally as well for brines like this one.
 Just use one scoop of bird booster per quart of warm water.